tarcinapp/entity-persistence-service/README.md

 Once the application is up and running:

 - It starts listening on **port 3000** for HTTP requests.
-- Spins up an in-memory MongoDB instance, for non-production environments
+- If database is not provided, it spins up an in-memory MongoDB instance, for non-production environments
 - Ready to integrate with entity-persistence-gateway
 - Resources created through gateway are kept private to the creator users, and visible only to the creators
 - Ready to create and query resources.
 See [Endpoints Reference](#endpoints-reference) or take a look at the [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json) for more information about the endpoints.